3mcd/javelin/docs-src/content/ecs/topics.md

 }
 ```

-Sometimes you want messages to be processed as quickly as possible.
-If you want a message to be iterable during the current tick, you can use `topic.pushImmediate`.
+Sometimes messages need to be processed as quickly as possible. `topic.pushImmediate` will push a message onto the queue for processing immediately.

 ```typescript
 topic.pushImmediate(["jump", 24])